sim8/cpp-exercises/notes/basics.md

 # Basics

 - C++ is compiled
+- Standard library provided by every c++ implementation.
+Implemented in c++ for the most part
 - `main()` is required
   - usually returns int
+    - No return means successful // do this
     - 0 means successful
-    - No return means successful
     - Anything else - unsuccessful
 - Not every OS uses return
 - `<<` - "put to"